bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 Check out the [original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) if you want to build a lower cost device out of easily accessible tools and materials.
 Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the initial framework for the OpenCTD.

 ![Original OpenCTD](https://raw.githubusercontent.com/CTDizzle/CTDizzle/master/Documentation/Images/OpenCTDVersions.jpg)
-_Versions of the OpenCTD.
+_Variations of the original OpenCTD.
 Photo taken by Andrew Thaler._

 ### Why Conductivity, Temperature, and Depth?